alexharri/website/posts/planes.md

 <Image src="~/cross-product-magnitude-by-angle.png" plain width={840} />

 The relationship is linear.
 As the difference in angles halves, so does the magnitude.
-A difference of 1° yields a magnitude 0.01745, and a difference of 1/2° yields half of that.
+A difference of 1° yields a magnitude of 0.01745, and a difference of 1/2° yields half of that.

 So to determine the epsilon, we can just ask: how low does the angle in degrees need to become for us to consider two planes parallel?
 Given an angle $\theta°$, we can find the epsilon $\epsilon$ via: